Maintaining your Implant, Implant Denture, or All on Four Prosthesis

 Patients with a snap on style denture

-If you have dental implants and your denture can come in and out of the mouth with 2-4 implants then the following is for you.
+If you have dental implants and your denture can come in and out of the mouth by snaping in and out.
 Remember, you will need to have the snaps in the denture changed every 6-9 months, there is a fee in our office for this, and you also need to have the implants cleaned every 6 months to 1 year.
 Here is the needed maintenance:

 - Remove your dentures at night to let your tissues rest.
 For patients that deny this request, then leave the dentures out for 1 hour at some point during the day.
 When removed place them in water.